freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 740.1

-Use "list" to make sure those last two got renamed.
+Use the "list" command to make sure those last two got renamed.

 #### HINTS